How many days has it been since a high-profile departure from the Trump administration?

 Officials are placed on the date of the announcement of their departure.
 Some remained in their post after that date.

 The Post chose the most high-profile White House and Senate-confirmed departures to include on this page.
 An initial list of White House departures was compiled by Dr. Kathryn Dunn Tenpas, a nonresident senior fellow for governance studies at the Brookings Institution, working with the White House Transition Project.
-Her latest full report on White House turnover is here.
+Her full report on White House turnover is here.

 Others on the list come from staff and news reports.
-Don’t see someone notable who you think fits this criteria?
+Don’t see someone notable who you think fits these criteria?
 Let us know.

 Originally published March 16, 2018.

-Note: Correction: A previous version of this story incorrectly stated that the director of Centers for Disease Control and Prevention required Senate confirmation.